Maybe you just left your job to pursue full-time creatorship or freelancing, or you're transitioning to a new employer.

-The last option outside of keeping it at your old employer or transferring it to your new employer is cashing it out and reinvesting it yourself.
+The last option is cashing it out and reinvesting it yourself.

 You may decide to take the funds and invest them in an IRA because an IRA gives you more flexibility, most likely lower fees, and more investment options.

-Whoever you decide to use for your IRA (e.g. TD Ameritrade, Vanguard, Schwab), they will help ensure the funds from the 401(k) are transferred and invested in a timely manner as the 60-day timeframe applies here as well.
+Whoever you decide to use for your IRA (e.g. Fidelity, Vanguard, Schwab), they will help ensure the funds from the 401(k) are transferred and invested in a timely manner as the 60-day timeframe applies here as well.

 But rather than keep the money and spend it on unnecessary things, I kept the money and reinvested it back into my business.